-Hives or urticaria can develop when the body releases histamines as part of an allergic reaction.
-The histamines make small blood vessels in the skin open up and leak fluid, which forms raised red blotches on the skin surface.
+Hives develop when the body releases histamines.
+The histamine makes small blood vessels in the skin open up and leak fluid, which forms raised red patches on the skin surface.

-Your child might also develop itchy skin (with or without hives spots) because of heat, or tight-fitting or scratchy clothing, particularly if your child has eczema (dermatitis).
-This is a kind of physical irritation of sensitive skin, not an allergy.
+Your child might also develop hives because of heat, or tight-fitting or scratchy clothing, particularly if your child has eczema.

 Hives are very common but not contagious.